GeneralGuy4872/IWannaFly_FullCircle/README.md

 ---

-*at various points in development, I have entertained using the following libraries, but have since decided to go with a different design:
+at various points in development, I have tried using the following libraries, but have moved away for them:

 - Guile
+- Raylib
 - Perl
-- Raylib
+- OpenGL/GLX
-- GLX
+- Python
-- Angelscript
+- tcl
 - s7 scheme
+- TinyScheme
 - Chaiscript
+- SQLite

-earlier branches of the source tree may include broken code that uses these libraries.*
+earlier branches of the source tree may include broken code that uses these libraries. the reasons for changing are varied, and variously include the APIs being too low level, not lowlevel enough, too big, inadequate documentation, and license propagation conflict (specifically, using some libraries listed here would have resulted in a malformed combination of incompatible licenses).

 LICENSE
 =======